parvesh001/Natours-front-end/README.md

 # WELCOME TO TOURISTA TOURS
 Wanna see?
-Here is link: https://tourista-tours.web.app
+Here is the link: https://tourista-tours.web.app

 ## Technologies
 - React.JS